UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 SoH Methodology.md

 ## Possible Early Exit Criteria

-Should the depth of discharge tests move to below 50% of the 9Ah rated capacity, some batteries or the entire test may be terminated early as this would indicate a conclusive result.
+Should the depth of discharge tests move to below 50% of the 9 Ah rated capacity, some batteries or the entire test may be terminated early as this would indicate a conclusive result.